SerGeRybakov/call_gate/README.md

 Lua 5.1 works with numbers as `double64` bit floating point numbers in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
 Starting from ``2**53`` Lua loses precision.
 But for the purposes of this package even ``2**53 - 1`` is still big enough.
+- By default, the CallGate uses Redis `15` database.
+You can change it by passing the correspondent parameter to the `CallGate` constructor kwargs.
+- The built-in Redis client decodes the Redis-server responses - it can not be changed.
+- If the timezone of your gate is important for any reason, it may be set using the `timezone` parameter in the `CallGate` constructor in the string format: "UTC", "Europe/London", "America/New_York", etc. By default, it is `None`.
+- If you need to control the gate's `data` and `sum` between the `update` calls, it's better to use `state` property instead of calling `sum` and `data`.
+Gate's `state` collects both values at once.
+And when you are calling `sum` and `data` one-by-one, the frame time may pass and the values may be out of sync.

 ## Testing
 The code is covered with 1.5K test cases.